-It is hard to pick courses without academic direction, but setting a specific goal as you build your first course schedule is important to help you get off to the best start.
-You may be tempted to put off course scheduling, or just bulk up on Core courses, but we think Deciding majors should register early, and for choose a balanced set of courses for the first semester.
+It is hard to submit course preferences without academic direction, but setting a specific goal as we build your first course schedule is important to help you get off to the best start.
+You may be tempted to put off selecting courses, or just bulk up on Core courses, but we think Deciding majors should submit their preferences early and choose a balanced set of courses for the first semester.
 This gives you a range of opportunities to discover an area of study you can learn to love.

 Courses at Gordon College fall into three broad types.
 A student must accumulate a minimum of 124 credits to graduate, from a combination of these categories:

 Your Major — (This will be the challenge if you are still deciding—but read on, we have advice.)